pandas-dev/pandas/doc/source/basics.rst

 Getting the "raw data" inside a :class:`DataFrame` is possibly a bit more complex.
-When your ``DataFrame`` only has a single data type for all the columns, :atr:`DataFrame.to_numpy` will return the underlying data:
+When your ``DataFrame`` only has a single data type for all the columns, :attr:`DataFrame.to_numpy` will return the underlying data:

 .. ipython:: python